ABOUT THE ARTIST'S WORK

 Meticulous drawing, microphotography, micrographic digital video, and digital photography are central to the artist’s process and an essential component of Avila's oeuvre, being the catalyst for the artist's large-scale installations.

-Installed in site-specific configuration varying from landscapes to architectural spaces, Avila’s identical cast-off multiples create minimal impact to the environment, and explore the close relationship between the notions of multiplicity, a sense of place and belonging.
+Installed in site-specific configuration varying from landscapes to architectural spaces, Avila's thousands, millions of identical cast-off multiples emerge to explore the close relationship between the notions of multiplicity, a sense of place and belonging.

-Drawing upon multiplicity, Avila generates emotional and psychological responses, encouraging critical thinking and reflective engagement.
+Drawing upon multiplicity the artist generates emotional and psychological responses, encouraging critical thinking and reflective engagement.